Skip to main content Skip to footer

 4. Azure Test Plans: Offers tools for manual and exploratory testing.

-You can use all the components or choose what you need to complement your existing workflows.
+You can use all the components or choose only the ones you need to complement your existing workflows.

 Azure DevOps is available as both a cloud service — Azure DevOps Services — and an on-premises solution — Azure DevOps Server.
 It supports various development methodologies, including Scrum, Kanban, and hybrid approaches, making it adaptable to different team needs and project requirements.
 Its key features and benefits include: